Water kefir / tibicos - wonderful probiotic, long-life secret

 Bacteria and yeasts in water kefir

-A variety of bacteria and yeasts exist in the kefir grains and liquid (1,2).
+A variety of bacteria and yeasts exist in the kefir grains and liquid (1, 2).
 Bacteria are not like other living organisms that breed true according to a genetic program that is transmitted only vertically from parent to offspring.
 Instead, bacteria morph from one species to another, partly by means of horizontal transfer of genes by various weird and wonderful biological mechanisms (other than sex, which by definition cannot occur in bacteria).
 Thus, the species-designations in bacteriology are matters of convenience and are misleading inasmuch as they imply some sort of genetic integrity which may or may not be there.
 It seems perfectly possible for one species of Lactobacillus to morph into another in response to environmental conditions, and indeed I would assume it is also possible for Lactobacillus to morph into other bacilli.
-With bacteria it is more or less that case that whatever the environment dictates will spontaneously appear.
+With bacteria it is more or less the case that whatever the environment dictates will spontaneously appear.
 So microbial species lists, while interesting, are not definitive.

 Bacteria: